Aboriginal language preservation & revival

-This language preservation project (speak: ‘napatji napatji’) is both a stage performance and an online interactive experience.
+This language preservation project (speak: 'napatji napatji') was both a stage performance and an online interactive experience.

-You can journey into Pitjantjatjara (speak: ‘pidjnjara’) culture and language by watching short films or songs that have been produced by Aboriginal community members and artists.
-Each clip or song is accompanied by a list of Pitjantjatjara words with their English meanings, pronunciation guides and even guided worksheets.
+You could journey into Pitjantjatjara (speak: 'pidjnjara') culture and language by watching short films or songs that have been produced by Aboriginal community members and artists.
+Each clip or song was accompanied by a list of Pitjantjatjara words with their English meanings, pronunciation guides and even guided worksheets.

 Numerous private language preservation initiatives rarely make it to the headlines.
 If you are interested it's a good idea to search for Aboriginal language forums.

-[This] is a call to tongues, to learn our languages, find its secrets and remember them.—Bruce Pascoe, Aboriginal teacher
+[This] is a call to tongues, to learn our languages, find its secrets and remember them.— Bruce Pascoe, Aboriginal writer and teacher

 Graduate course about Yolŋu language